Ixodes ricinus: Lifecycle

 Scanning electron microscopy of a male (the smaller of the two) mating with the larger female.

 Ixodes ricinus has a three-host lifecycle, which usually takes 2–3 years to complete, although it can take from 1 to 6 years in extreme cases.
 Adults feed on large mammals such as sheep, cattle, dogs, deer, humans, and horses for 6–13 days, before dropping off.
 An engorged female lays several thousand eggs and subsequently dies.
 The larvae that hatch do not actively seek a host, and usually feed on insectivores (order Eulipotyphla), although they may also find rodents, rabbits, birds, reptiles, or bats.
 They feed for 3–5 days before dropping off and moulting.
 The resulting nymphs then ascend grasses or twigs to seek their next host, but must return to the moist microclimate at the soil surface if they become dehydrated.
 The nymphs feed on small to medium-sized mammals.

-Seasonal questing activity of I. ricinus nymphs peaks in late spring and early summer, largely influenced by ambient temperature and humidity.
+Nymphs exhibit seasonal "questing" activity, in which they cling on to grass or leaves and wait for a host animal to pass.
+This peaks in late spring and early summer, largely influenced by ambient temperature and humidity.

 Disease transmission

 A number of tick-borne diseases can be transmitted by I. ricinus to a variety of mammal hosts.
 Dogs can be infected with Lyme disease (borreliosis), caused by the spirochaete bacteria Borrelia burgdorferi, B. afzelii, and B. garinii.
 Cattle can become infected with redwater fever (from the protozoans Babesia divergens, B. bovis, and B. ovis), Lyme disease (from B. burgdorferi), sheep tick pyemia (Staphylococcus aureus), cattle tick-borne fever (Anaplasma phagocytophila), Q fever (Coxiella burnetii), Boutonneuse fever (Rickettsia conorii), and the bacterium Anaplasma marginale.
 Horses may be infected with Lyme disease, Anaplasma phagocytophila, and the viral infection louping ill.
 Humans can become infected with Lyme disease, louping ill, Q fever, and tick-borne encephalitis, and sensitised to mammalian red meat (and derived-products), known as alpha-gal allergy.
-The reservoir hosts for the predominant Lymes causing bacteria (Borrelia burgdorferi) are generally smaller vertebrate species - such as birds and rodents - rather than Deer, which are not considered main transmitters of the disease despite the public perception.
-It is, therefore, more commonly transmitted to humans during the nymph stage.
-This does not discount Deer as reservoir hosts for other bacteria, such as Anaplasma phagocytophila and Babesia divergens.